 Fortran allows constants to be defined by binary, octal, or hexadecimal digits, collectively called BOZ constants.
 BOZ constants can only be used to initialize variables and as arguments to intrinsic functions that perform bit operations or convert to the numeric types.

 These values can be assigned to named constants thereby providing a name for a mask.
-Such constants may be placed in an integer aligned to the right using the int intrinsic, for example, i = int(o’716’,kind(i)).
+Such constants are permitted to be placed in an integer aligned to the right using the int intrinsic, for example, i = int(o’716’,kind(i)).
 If the size of I is 8 bits, then the final value would be o’316’, not o’716’, as the user intended.
 One can ensure that the integer is long enough by using the bit_size intrinsic, for example if ( bit_size (i) >= 9 ) then i = int(o’716’,kind(i)) else . . .

 A further complication arises if a BOZ constant is interpreted as a real number since real numbers can have a number of representations.